tudelft-iv/Visual-Localization-with-Spatial-Prior/README.md

 ## Datasets
-The CVACT dataset can be accessed from: https://github.com/Liumouliu/OriCNN
+The CVACT dataset can be accessed from: https://github.com/Liumouliu/OriCNN Please download both ACT_small and ACT_test and put them together to form the dataset we use.

 ## Models
 Models trained on CVACT can be find through the link: https://drive.google.com/drive/folders/1F520jxdU6zQIxGk0dM4ygDVGIWvNzq8Y?usp=sharing